 Medications for Abuse and Addiction

-Complete abstinence is generally accepted as the best way to overcome addiction to specific toxic substances.
-This is typically achieved through programmes of detoxification and rehabilitation.
+Complete abstinence is generally accepted as the best way to overcome addiction to alcohol.
+This is typically achieved through a programme of alcohol detoxification and rehabilitation.
 However, certain medications can help make the process of achieving abstinence easier.

 For instance, some medications can help to ease the symptoms of withdrawal from specific substances.
 When used as replacement drugs, they can help make detox withdrawal symptoms less severe and can then themselves be withdrawn before the potential for an addiction to these develop.